sv-gopal/Decision-Trees-for-Breast-Cancer-Dataset/README.md

     Objective: Primarily to establish a decision rule using Decision Trees to classify the recurrence of Cancer based on the other 9 attributes.
     Both Gini and Entropy methods are tried out.
 Several machine learning models such as Random Forest, Adaboost and Gradient Descent with Grid Search are worked out as an illustration.
+Further, confusion matrix, ROC curve, accuracy and classification reports are generated.